Maboroshy/midi-scripter/README.md

 # <img src="docs/icon.svg" width="24"/> MIDI Scripter

-MIDI Scripter is a framework filtering, modifying, routing and any other scripting for MIDI, Open Sound Control (OSC), keyboard and mouse input and output with Python.
+MIDI Scripter is a framework for filtering, modifying, routing and any other scripting for MIDI, Open Sound Control (OSC), keyboard and mouse input and output with Python.